 Why are WordPress Cookie Banners so Bad at Accessibility?

-One of the things that we observed in all of our testing was lots of use of ARIA in attempts to improve accessibility.
+One of the key observations from our testing was the extensive use of ARIA in attempts to enhance accessibility.
 I’m not publishing this blog post to say that the developers of these plugins haven’t tried.
 In fact, I can tell several of them have put effort into trying to fix accessibility problems already based on their use of role="button"

 alone.